 “I’ve always loved getting out and speaking,” he said.
 “I didn’t know it would be a talent that would eventually become a job, but I really enjoy what I do.”

-Shortly after being named an ambassador, Moses was connected with LAS adviser Kathleen Timmons, who guided Moses through the final steps towards graduation.
+Shortly after being named an ambassador, Moses was connected with LAS advisor Kathleen Timmons, who guided Moses through the final steps towards graduation.

 “He was the student that everyone wants to advise,” Timmons said.
 “He was extremely personable, enthusiastic, motivated, responsible and humble.
 He really had a desire to earn his degree.”